 Understanding Parkinson’s Research

 Parkinson’s research today draws on the sciences of neurology, biochemistry, genetics and molecular biology.
-Research and treatment processes are increasingly powered by technology.
+Research discoveries and treatment processes are increasingly powered by technology.
 Can people with Parkinson’s, or indeed any ordinary mortal, be expected to understand it?
 In any event, why should we even try?

 To begin at the beginning; the hypothesis.

 A hypothesis is a proposed explanation for something observed to be happening.
 A research study of a hypothesis must conform to a formal structure that declares, up-front:

 - The expected outcome of the investigation and the whys and wherefores.

 - The criteria to be met for the hypothesis to be vindicated; in clinical trials called the “primary outcome”.

 - The methods used.